kubernetes-sigs/cluster-api/docs/proposals/20241127-namespace-separation.md

 ## Upgrade Strategy

-We don't expect any changes while upgrading.
+We do not expect any changes while upgrading.

 ## Additional Details

 ### Test Plan

 Expectations:

 * create only E2E testcases using kind
   * deploy two instances into `capi1-system` and `capi2-system` namespaces
   * crate three namespaces `watch1`, `watch2`, `watch3` for the watching